👉 Sections: How to choose a realtor to sell | How to choose a buyer’s agent | Realtor red flags | Choosing for your situation | FAQs

 - The agent’s cancellation policy, if you decide to part ways with the agent.

-- What services are included in the listing (photos, videos, listing on the MLS).
+- Services included in the listing (photos, videos, listing on the MLS).

 How to do it: Have agents walk you through the listing agreement at your initial meeting or follow-up phone call.
 If anything is unclear, have a real estate attorney help you review it before signing.